Engaging grammar activities for review. . . these fun grammar activities will cement your grammar lessons.

 Start with basics

 No matter the topic, you will want to cover basics so that no student is confused.
-For instance, if you are reviewing active and passive voice, start with a quick video review and definitions.
+For instance, if you are reviewing active and passive voice, start with a quick video over definitions.
 When students take notes, they remember the concepts.

 Dive into practice and ask students to keep their notes on their desks.
-To really focus on the basics, keep definitions, hints, and lists at the forefront.
+To really focus on the basics, keep definitions, hints, and lists at the forefront for specific grammar review.

 I will model this for students.
 Sit in a desk with and grammar activity and the notes.
 Model how you return to notes to identify the components in the practice.